ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 	- You may assume that the WAV file will use 16-bit signed values as samples.
 In practice, WAV files can have varying numbers of bits per sample, but we'll assume 16-bit samples for this problem.
 - Your program, if it uses `malloc`, must not leak any memory.

+## Section 4 - Memory
+- pointers are scary, but they tie into the idea of a *variable*
+- a **variable** is a name for a value that can change.
+	- i.e `calls = 3`, the value that can change
+		- this can build to something like 4 calls
+- what we didn't see in week 1 is that this value has to be stored somewhere in our computer
+	- has to have some actual physical location, or an *address*
+- in lecture, we a grid of addreses of bits and bytes.

 ## Shorts
 ### Call Stacks
 - if you saw our video on recursion, process might have seemed a little bit magical